Fedict/dcattools/README-ENHANCERS.md

 ### EscapeURI

-Converts whitespace in object URIs to "+20"
+Converts whitespace in object URIs to "%20"; and [ ] to "%5b" "%5d"

 Parameters: